theorjiugovictor/simple-nginx-server/README.md

 7. **Keep the container running** until the grading is complete.

 ## 📝 Submission Checklist
-- [ ] `README.md` updated with your actual name, Slack handle, and live server URL.
+- [x] `README.md` updated with your actual name, Slack handle, and live server URL.
-- [ ] `index.html` updated with your details, platform, and deployment date.
+- [x] `index.html` updated with your details, platform, and deployment date.
-- [ ] Server running and reachable over HTTP on port 80.
+- [x] Server running and reachable over HTTP on port 80 (`http://35.209.17.171/`).
 - [ ] Submitted via Slack command `/stage-zero-devops` with the required info.
 - [ ] Checked Thanos bot for the grading status.